Follow TV Tropes

 • Hikikomori: Bat pun aside, this is Wataru at the beginning of the series.
 He improves, then regresses after the death of a loved one, only to come back stronger.

 • Horrible Judge of Character: He unknowingly befriended a sheep Fangire who stalked Megumi, and followed him doing so.
-This can be caused to his lack of childhood parental figure.
+Unsurprising, given his childish nature as a shut-in.

 • How Do I Shot Web?: This moment happened when he and Kengo are trained to be Blue Sky Group warriors, he struggles to use the gun-whip Megumi uses.